Macau: Language

 The predominant language is Cantonese, a variety of Chinese originating in Guangdong.
-It is spoken by 87.5 per cent of the population, 80.1 per cent as a first language and 7.5 per cent as a second language.
-Only 2.3 per cent can speak Portuguese, the other official language; 0.7 per cent are native speakers, and 1.6 per cent use it as a second language.
-Increased immigration from mainland China in recent years has added to the number of Mandarin speakers, making up about half of the population (50.4 per cent); 5.5 per cent are native speakers and 44.9 per cent are second language speakers.
+It is spoken by 87.5 percent of the population, 80.1 percent as a first language and 7.5 percent as a second language.
+Only 2.3 percent can speak Portuguese, the other official language; 0.7 percent are native speakers, and 1.6 percent use it as a second language.
+Increased immigration from mainland China in recent years has added to the number of Mandarin speakers, making up about half of the population (50.4 percent); 5.5 percent are native speakers and 44.9 percent are second language speakers.
 Traditional Chinese characters are used in writing, rather than the simplified characters used on the mainland.
-English is considered an additional working language and is spoken by over a quarter of the population (27.5 per cent); 2.8 per cent are native speakers, and 24.7 per cent speak English as a second language.
+English is considered an additional working language and is spoken by over a quarter of the population (27.5 percent); 2.8 percent are native speakers, and 24.7 percent speak English as a second language.
 Macanese Patois, a local creole generally known as Patuá, is now spoken only by a few in the older Macanese community.